 Even if the Airflow had been as pretty as a Pierce Silver Arrow, its price would have made for an uphill battle in the middle-class market.
 The Airflow had definite strengths, but asking Depression-era buyers to pay a 25% premium for those advantages was a stretch.
-The high prices, of course, had less to do with its controversial aerodynamic styling than with its bridge-and-truss unitized construction, which was expensive to manufacture, despite shortcuts like the interchangeable doors.
+The high prices, of course, had less to do with its controversial aerodynamic styling than with its bridge-and-truss unitized construction, which was expensive to manufacture despite shortcuts like the interchangeable doors.

 Chrysler could have offered a similarly aerodynamic shape with body-on-frame construction, as Peugeot did with the 402, and the Airflow’s Floating Ride certainly could have been applied to more conventionally engineered cars, as both Chrysler and its rivals soon did.
 However, Walter Chrysler was determined to make the Airflow a technological tour de force, which pushed its costs and prices beyond what the market was prepared to absorb.

 Many of the Airflow’s advances did eventually become common practice, but its dismal sales spoiled the corporation’s appetite for novelty for more than a decade.
 Had Walter Chrysler remained at the helm that might not have been the case, but Chrysler ceded the presidency to K.T.
 Keller in 1935.
 Although Chrysler remained chairman, his direct involvement was greatly limited after he suffered a severe stroke in May 1938.
-Keller was far more conservative than Chrysler, and the Airflow had left division managers extremely wary of anything too radical or too new.
+Keller was far more conservative than Chrysler, and in any case the Airflow had left division managers extremely wary of anything too radical or too new.
 It was not until the fifties that the Chrysler Corporation began to reclaim its reputation for sophisticated engineering, and even then (with some notable exceptions, like the limited-production Dodge Charger Daytona and Plymouth Road Runner Superbird) the company tended to shy away from conspicuously aerodynamic designs well into the 1990s.

 Walter P. Chrysler died on August 18, 1940, but the Three Musketeers remained with the company for another decade.
 Carl Breer was the first to retire, stepping down as head of research in 1949, but he remained a consultant and board member until 1953.
-Owen Skelton retired in 1951, although he, too, sat on the board of directors for a few more years.
-Fred Zeder never retired: he remained vice president of engineering and vice chairman until he died in 1951.
+Owen Skelton retired in 1951, although he too sat on the board of directors for a few more years.
+Fred Zeder never retired; he remained vice president of engineering and vice chairman until he died in 1951.
 His younger brother James, who had joined the company back in 1924, later became Chrysler’s chief engineer.

 Given all the things Walter Chrysler and the Three Musketeers accomplished during the corporation’s first 15 years, it’s ironic that their best-known car is one of their few serious missteps.
 On the other hand, there are far worse things to be remembered for than a daring, ambitious, forward-thinking failure like the Airflow.